If a collection account appears on your credit report from Phoenix Financial Services you’ll need to do what you can to get the account settled.

 They refer to themselves as a “results-oriented revenue cycle management firm,” which translates into “collection agency” if they’re trying to collect a debt from you.

-The company reports being involved in recovery efforts of medical and student loans, as well as tax and government obligations.
+The company reports being involved in recovery efforts of:

 That means the debts they are attempting to collect may carry more weight than typical retail collections.

 It may also mean they’ll be less willing to negotiate and settle a debt with you.

 Phoenix Financial Services has a Better Business Bureau rating of “B” on a scale running from A+ to F.

 That means Phoenix Financial Services is a legitimate collection company.